Welcome, Spring Equinox!

 I have been remarking that it has been like the old days in New York City: snow piles that do not disappear for days, sometimes even weeks, and stretches of almost subzero weather.

-And later in the day bringing smiles to children’s faces as they roll in the snow or make snow angels with squeals of laughter; or building snowpeople as they enjoy real snow days off from school—even some of them free from remote lessons.
+And then later in the day the same snow brought smiles to children’s faces as they rolled in it, slid on it, or made snow angels amid squeals of laughter; or built snowpeople as they were enjoying real snow days off from school—meaning no remote lessons.

-All the while this year, as we approach this particular day of the equinox March 20, 2026, the temperature has been rising: last week to 60 and 70 degrees—and there were still patches of lingering snow piles in some areas.
+All the while this year, as we approached this particular day of the equinox March 20, 2026, the temperatures have been rising—last week to 60 and 70 degrees—and still there were patches of lingering snow piles in some areas.

-My sister shows me they still have snow around their home on Long Island left over from the storms of a few weeks ago.
+My sister Louise Connors shows me that four days ago there were still snow mounds near their home in East Northport on Long Island—the remains of the storms of a few weeks ago.

-Twice each year the Earth pauses at a moment of balance.
-This year it is on March 20 at 10:46am EST: the point when day and night are nearly equal in length across the planet.
+Twice each year the Earth pauses at a moment of balance, the point when day and night are nearly equal in length across the planet.

 As the Earth travels around the sun, it does so at an angle, making the sun's warmth and light fall unequally on the northern and southern halves of the planet for most of the year.

-But during the equinox, the Earth's tilt is neither toward the sun nor away from the sun, resulting in nearly equal amounts of daylight and darkness across the globe.
+But during an equinox, the Earth's tilt is neither toward the sun nor away from the sun, resulting in nearly equal amounts of daylight and darkness across the globe.

 On the equator, the sun will be directly overhead at noon.
 Equinoxes are the only times when both the North and South poles are lit by sunshine at the same time.

-The Equinox represents the liminal space between the cold dark winter and warm bright summer.
+The Vernal Equinox represents the liminal space between the cold dark winter and warm bright summer.

-The Spring Equinox is, in actuality, a “loaded” moment of balance.
-After the long darkness of winter, the equinox signals a subtle turning point.
+The Spring Equinox is a moment of balance.
+I would, however, call it a “loaded” moment of balance.
+For, after the long darkness of winter, the Equinox signals a subtle turning point.

 From that moment forward in the Northern Hemisphere, daylight gradually grows longer each day.
 The sun rises earlier, sets later, and the path toward summer begins.